Redirecting to the Daisy Partner Business site...

 There may be a charge if we send out an engineer to fix a fault or make an improvement.

-Examples of chargeable engineer visits include:
+Examples of chargeable engineer visits include but aren’t limited to:

-We won’t be able to tell you if there’s a charge until after an engineer visits your premises.
-Due to this, we encourage you to carry out some simple checks to test your line before you book an engineer.
+We understand that you may be concerned about potential charges for an engineer visit.
+That’s why we encourage you to carry out some simple checks to test your line before you book an engineer.
 If we can’t find a fault or fix the problem online, we’ll give you the option to book an engineer appointment.

 Was this article helpful?